digitalyacht/NAVDoctor/README.md

 [![NAVDoctor Training Video](https://img.youtube.com/vi/0hp9t8hmCwI/0.jpg)](https://www.youtube.com/watch?v=0hp9t8hmCwI)

 We are continuously updating NAVDoctor and below is the Firmware history...

+v2.4 - PGN page popup: units converted to more conventional

+v2.3 - New PGN 128780 added for Jack Plate, sending welcome text to tcp/udp

 v2.2 - mDNS issue when on same network as NavLink2